Stillbirth Injury: Causes And Cures

 What Causes Stillbirth?

-There are various causes of stillbirth, and understanding them is key to a stillbirth prevention.
-Some of the most common caused of stillbirth include:
+There are various causes of stillbirth, and understanding them is key to stillbirth prevention.
+Some of the most common causes of stillbirth include:

 Pregnancy and labour complications

 Various circumstances could increase the risk of stillbirth while in the womb.
 This could include:

 - Pregnancy is lasting 42 weeks